-Wash the red lentils in a large pan at least 3 times in warm water until the water comes out clear.
-Add 1.5L of fresh water into the pan and boil for 15 minutes.
+Wash the red lentils at least 3 times in warm water until the water comes out clear.
+Place in a large pot with 1.5L of water and boil for 15 minutes.

-In a large pan, pour two glugs of vegetable oil.
-Once the oil is hot, add the black mustard seeds and cumin seeds.
-Wait for them to start dancing around in the pan, then carefully add in the chopped tomatoes.
+In a large pan, pour two glugs of vegetable oil and heat on medium.
+Add in the black mustard seeds and cumin seeds.
+Once they start bubbling add in the chopped tomatoes.
 Quickly pop a lid on - they will spit out so be careful.

-Add in the turmeric, cumin powder, coriander powder, 2 teaspoons of chilli powder, 2 teaspoons of salt and the pounded garlic and ginger paste.
-Cook on a medium heat for at least 10 minutes, stirring frequently.
+Add in the turmeric, cumin powder, coriander powder, 2 tsp of chilli powder, 2 tsp of salt and the pounded garlic and ginger paste.
+Cook on a medium heat for 10 minutes, stirring frequently.

 Thinly slice 6 cloves of garlic and the green chilli, finely chop the coriander and chop 4cm ginger into matchsticks.